antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-administration-services-part-3.md

 Remove the things which are configured in the shared project.

 ## Create the `DbContextFactory` in the EntityFrameworkCore project

+We need to create a `Factory` class for the `DbContext` so that we can create migration in the `EfCore` project. this is necessary to build the configuration form the host project.

 ```cs
 using System.IO;